 We investigate the roles of hadronic and partonic interactions in Au+Au collisions at $\sqrt{s_{\text{NN}}} = 4.5$ GeV by applying different modes of the AMPT model: Hadronic Cascade (HC), String Melting (SM), and String Melting without final-state hadronic interactions, as shown in Fig.~\ref{Fig3}.
 In the pure HC mode, no NCQ scaling is observed, as all scatterings occur only between hadrons.
-When partonic interactions are included in the SM mode, the scaling behavior is significantly improved, indicating that partonic scatterings and quark coalescence contribute substantially to the observed scaling.
-Moreover, when final-state hadronic rescattering is switched off and only partonic interactions are included, the NCQ scaling becomes even more pronounced as the right pannel shown in Fig.~\ref{Fig3}, indicating that strong scaling emerges when partonic degrees of freedom dominate the system’s evolution.
-These results demonstrate that NCQ scaling is a sensitive probe of partonic dynamics and are consistent with the development of partonic collectivity in heavy-ion collisions.
+With partonic interactions included in the SM mode, the scaling behavior is significantly improved, indicating that partonic scatterings and quark coalescence contribute substantially to the observed scaling.
+Moreover, when final-state hadronic rescattering is switched off and only partonic interactions are retained, the NCQ scaling becomes even more pronounced, as shown in the right panel of Fig.~\ref{Fig3}, indicating that a strong scaling behavior emerges when partonic degrees of freedom dominate the system’s evolution.
+These results demonstrate that NCQ scaling is a sensitive probe of partonic dynamics, and are consistent with the development of partonic collectivity in heavy-ion collisions.

 Figure~\ref{Fig4} presents the energy dependence of $p_T$-integrated $v_2$ in 10–40\% central Au+Au collisions at $\sqrt{s_{\text{NN}}} = 3.0$ and 4.5 GeV.
 The data are taken from STAR publications~\cite{STAR:2021yiu, STAR:2025owm}.
 Model results are calculated within the same $p_T$ range with the $p_T$ spectra weighting and a symmetric rapidity window ($-0.5<y<0.5$) for better statistics, exploiting the symmetry of $v_2$ about midrapidity.